BekaDeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 7-file

 This is a bash that creates a file and which displays Best School inside the text file.
+Backslash needed to be added inside the chars to display and not read as a script or any other command.